donalotiarnaigh/weather-app/docs/p1_wbs.md

   - Refactored app.js to use modular components
   - Added global error handling

+- **2025-05-05**: Completed Security Improvements (Section 4.0)
+  - Added express-validator for input validation
+  - Implemented validation middleware for weather routes
+  - Added express-rate-limit for rate limiting
+  - Implemented global and weather-specific rate limiting
+  - Added helmet.js for HTTP security headers
+  - Configured Content Security Policy for the application

+- **2025-05-05**: Completed Dependency Updates (Section 5.0)
+  - Ran npm audit to check for vulnerabilities
+  - Verified all packages are up-to-date
+  - Added new dependencies: express-validator, express-rate-limit, helmet
+  - All dependency checks passed with no vulnerabilities found

+- **2025-05-05**: Completed Development Environment Enhancements (Section 6.0)
+  - Installed and configured ESLint for code linting
+  - Installed and configured Prettier for code formatting
+  - Added npm scripts for linting and formatting
+  - Created ESLint and Prettier configuration files
+  - Fixed all linting issues in the codebase

+- **2025-05-05**: Completed Testing and Documentation (Section 7.0)
+  - Added Jest as the testing framework
+  - Created test utilities and helpers
+  - Implemented unit tests for error handling and validation
+  - Implemented integration tests for weather routes
+  - Updated README.md with comprehensive documentation
+  - Created CONTRIBUTING.md with development guidelines

 ## Dependencies and Prerequisites
 - Node.js and npm
 - Git